another-m00/Window-API/Known bugs.md

 ### The code is a complete mess
    Yes.
 I tried to write a code that is somewhat efficient, and small.
 I may have failed.

+### A window without calling cls won't work
+  This is because the window doesnt store it's inner drawings, if you drag around a window that does'nt call cls() in each rendering frame, the already drawn parts won't move or will conflict with the other windows.
+Basically a whole reseign of the api is needed to implement the memory copying.